MoldyMacaroniX/dashword.net/_src/posts/how-to-download-play-geometry-dash-subzero.md

 # Play Geometry Dash SubZero on PC & Mac

-G﻿eometry Dash SubZero is natively available on mobile Android and iOS devices but can be played on PC and Mac [with an emulator](https://www.bluestacks.com/apps/arcade/geometry-dash-subzero-on-pc.html).
+Geometry Dash SubZero is natively available on mobile Android and iOS devices but can be played on PC and Mac [with an emulator](https://www.bluestacks.com/apps/arcade/geometry-dash-subzero-on-pc.html).
 Here are some steps to download and play Geometry Dash SubZero on PC and Mac using BlueStacks:

 1. Download and install BlueStacks
 2. Complete Google sign-in.